 ‘Romauld Hazoumè, from Benin, uses found objects to make monumental works that incite critical discussions of the historical, political and economic problems facing Africa.
 Following in the footsteps of the great photographer Malick Sidibé, Omar Victor Diop from Senegal uses his camera to situate African culture in the dynamic, pop, contemporary world — where it is often ignored by the West.’

 Touria El Glaoui, Founding Director of 1-54 Contemporary African Art Fair, London, New York and Marrakech

 ‘Contemporary African art has been minimised by preconceptions and stereotypes for far too long.
 We need to continually challenge these imposed limitations,’ says Touria El Glaoui, founder of the 1-54 Contemporary African Art Fair.
-This year the fair comes to the African continent for the first time, launching in Marrakech after successful annual iterations in London and New York since 2013.
+In 2018 the fair came to the African continent for the first time, launching in Marrakech after successful annual iterations in London and New York since 2013.
 ‘This is our homecoming.
 We are constructing a bridge to facilitate collaborations between North America, Europe and Africa — and with Morocco’s artistic legacy, that seemed an ideal place to do so.

 ‘Prior to 1:54 I travelled around Africa and the Middle East for work.
 While there I would try to connect with local art scenes.
 I encountered a wealth of art by people who had little presence outside their locale and saw the potential to create a channel for international exchange,’ El Glaoui explains.